jester155/link-checker/README.md

 `scrapy crawl 'my_crawler' -o output.json`

-replace 'my_crawler'with the name specified in crawler_config.py The output.json file will be placed in the spider folder.
+replace 'my_crawler' with the name specified in crawler_config.py The output.json file will be placed in the spider folder.